uzzielperez/uzzielperez.github.io/_posts/2019-11-2-Appreciation-Post.md

 She was quite an attractive woman not only physically.
 Her attitude in life was also.
 And I never lost that attraction until the end.
 It was I that wasn't super attractive.
 Well, I was a kid.
 One of the best things I've learned from her was to how to "let bygones be bygones".
 For the most part we were in a long-distance relationship and we only saw each other for a few weeks at a time in a year.
 When I'd pout or put on a drama show, she'd tell me gently, "I'd like us to make the most of the time we have together and be happy.".
 I probably wasn't able to do that enough times when we were together but her words stay with me up to this day.

 ## A Being in Time - Nostalgia and Looking Forward
 I've learned that I am prone to nostalgia.
 Must be some frontal cortex asymmetry thing!
+I know it's sorta weird to write about the last 3 (mutual) loves of my life.
 I often become sentimental about the past.
 But not because I want them to come back (cue: Regine Velasquez singing "Sana Maulit Muli" and then a pause! haha).
 It's just because I feel some good warm fuzzy feeling inside.
 I deeply appreciate the good times and would not exchange them for anything else.
 Apparently, there's a Japanese word for it.
 It's called "natsukashii".

 <img alt="Lumi" src="{{ "/assets/img/natsukashii.jpg" width="20" height="20"| prepend: site.baseurl }}" />s